Relentless winter brings pros, cons for Tahoe ski resorts - NewsBreak

-Last winter, most ski resorts at Lake Tahoe had to postpone their usual November openings because there wasn’t enough snow .
+RENO, Nev.
+(AP) — Last winter, most ski resorts at Lake Tahoe had to postpone their usual November openings because there wasn’t enough snow.

 This season, several have been forced to close at times because there’s been too much.